This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 4. Use a cookie scoop to scoop the dough and place it on the parchment paper.

 5. Bake for 15 minutes.
 Cool completely, then store in the refrigerator.

 I ate several soft-baked dog treats and they were delicious!
 I had to test them before giving them to my client’s pets right?!
-I’m not the only one who liked them, watch Kirby gobble down his Vegan dog cookie in a few seconds.
+I’m not the only one who liked them, watch Kirby eat his Vegan dog cookie in a few seconds.

 For pet owners who follow Medical Medium, I think he would approve these dog treats.
-For other Medical Medium pet health tips, you can look at my recent posts to see how I implemented his information to naturally get rid of dog lipomas and how I eliminated toxins found in my bedding and his pet bed.
+For other Medical medium pet ideas, I created the hashtag medicalmediumpets on Instagram to share how I was implementing his information with my dog.